travelping/docker-pcap/README.md

         -e FILTER="tcp port 80"                     \
         -v $PWD/dump:/data --rm -ti travelping/pcap

-After the packages are captured, they can be evaluated using tcpdumps `-r` option to read captured raw packages from a file.
+After the packets are captured, they can be evaluated using tcpdumps `-r` option to read captured raw packets from a file.

 ### Display Filters

-`tshark` does not allow for wireshark like filters to be applied to a capture stream.
+`dumpcap` does not allow for wireshark like filters to be applied to a capture stream.
 In addition, the functionality of piping to `tshark` and than applying a read filter is also [broken][2].
 As a result, applying wireshark like filters must be done in a second filter pass.

-This can be done with a local installed instance of `tshark` or using the `tshark` provided by the docker-pcap container:
+This can be done with a local installed instance of `tshark`:

-    $> docker run --net=host -v $PWD/dump:/data --rm -ti travelping/pcap /bin/sh
-    / # tshark -r /path/to/file -Y <filter>
+    $> tshark -r /path/to/file -Y <filter>

 [1]: https://www.wireshark.org/docs/man-pages/dumpcap.html
 [2]: https://bugs.wireshark.org/bugzilla/show_bug.cgi?id=2234